geoscript/geoscript-groovy/README.rst

 ================
 GeoScript Groovy is the `Groovy <http://groovy.codehaus.org/>`_ implementation of `GeoScript <http://geoscript.org>`_.
 GeoScript is a geospatial scripting API for the JVM that contains one API and four implementations (`Python <https://github.com/jdeolive/geoscript-py>`_, `JavaScript <https://github.com/tschaub/geoscript-js>`_, `Scala <https://github.com/dwins/geoscript.scala>`_, and `Groovy <https://github.com/jericks/geoscript-groovy>`_).

-GeoScript is built the shoulders of giants and essentially wraps the `Java Topology Suite <http://tsusiatsoftware.net/jts/main.html>`_ and the `GeoTools <http://geotools.org/>`_ libraries.
+GeoScript is built on the shoulders of giants and essentially wraps the `Java Topology Suite <http://tsusiatsoftware.net/jts/main.html>`_ and the `GeoTools <http://geotools.org/>`_ libraries.

 GeoScript provides several modules that includes geometry, projection, features, layers, workspaces, styling and rendering.